mrjk/import.sh/README.md

 * Load file: Will ensure the file is available and provide it's full path

 It support both local assets, related to your project file or directory, and also remote assets when an URL is provided.
+When import.sh need to fetch an asset from an external URL, it will download it one time and put it in a cache directory (in `$HOME/.local/share/import.sh` or `/tmp`).

 Less than 200 lines of code, portable, multi OS and POSIX compliant.
 Installable with shctl.